 She became an idol, a symbol or maybe she always was…Julia the Butterfly…a name with air type quality…floating like a feather.

 One person can save the world!!!

-Decades later after the book deal, and a YouTube career…I wondered.
+Decades later after the book deal, and a YouTube career…I wondered about the Icon.

 An activist and tree sitter I know, involved with the Activists scenes remembers the arrival of Julia Hill back in 97.
 She stood out in conversation not because of strength or leadership but ignorance.
 She was a novice, and also a willing participant, but completely unprepared for what came during the next 2 years.

 My friend laughs that of course the cameras showed up only when the pretty girl was stuck in a tree, but they didn’t mind….those unseen souls doing the “groundwork”.
 All the attention she got was also giving the Cause a boost of free publicity.